AI Agents in Modern Enterprises Businesse - Copy

 Traditional automation operates like a train on fixed tracks — highly efficient but constrained to predefined paths.
 It follows structured rules where if X happens, do Y.

-AI agents, however, function more like autonomous vehicles that navigate varied terrains, adapting their route as conditions change.
+AI agents function more like autonomous vehicles that navigate varied terrains, adapting their route as conditions change.
 Instead of following specific steps, they're given goals and tools, then empowered to determine the best approach.

 This fundamental difference allows AI agents to handle complexity and variability that traditional automation cannot.
 While robotic process automation (RPA) excels at structured, predictable tasks, AI agents thrive in environments requiring reasoning, adaptation, and handling unstructured data.